luca-nik/polynomial-generator/README.md

 # Random Polynomial Generator

-A Python implementation of the random polynomial instance generation algorithm from Section 2.4 of the R1CS circuit optimization paper.
+A Python implementation of a random polynomial instance generation algorithm.
 This tool generates multivariate polynomials with a specified baseline difficulty parameter δ that corresponds to the number of R1CS constraints needed for naive polynomial evaluation.

 ## 🎯 Purpose